 Novak Djokovic Logo

 I am fond of logos and brands that have hidden meanings or connections to the product they represent.
-The personal logo created for Djokovic comes from his Serbian roots.
+The Novak Djokovic logo comes from his Serbian roots.
 There are a few elements in play here including a mash up of Greek alphabet, medieval Serbian letter styling and birds in flight.
 The last part symbolizes dreams and freedom.

 At first glance this is a rather busy brand.
 There’s a lot going on.
 That also includes the background story that I’ve briefly outlined already.
 Once again, unless you knew about the Serbian roots and symbolic birds of freedom you may not immediately connect this logo to Djokovic.
 However, because it is not as bold as the other logos discussed here, it does a good job of representing the personality of Djokovic.